0x80/shreditor/documentation/Shreditor Development.md

 --------------------------
 * gebruik live.line
 * vervang toggle met live.toggle
-* vervangt buttons met textbutton
-* redetect firmware button?
 * live.tabs?
-* als er geen mididevices zijn wordt rtmidiin en out ook niet aangemaakt.
-Zorg dat altijd een check is voor je funtie aanroept
-* zorg dat aux port niet hetzelfde kan zijn als input, anders krijg je een loop.
-Ignore sysex?

 * pgm change + bank select moet nu in object geregeld worden.

 * opnemen in manual: In xtmode the editor does not know when the sequence is running.
 If the sequence is running and you send a program change, the sequencer settings in the device will not be touched.
 Since the editor has no way of knowing, it will always display the sequencer settings from the loaded patch.
 So it might not correspond to what is currently running on the device.

-audiosupport 0, database 0, searchformissingfiles 0, usesearchpath 0
-...leads to:

-MSP/ad: no ad folder
-Core Audio: No such object
-pattr_obex: no such file in collective DevicePresets.json: no such file in collective DevicePresets.xml: no such file in collective

-en nu:

-No midi driver folder or default driver
-MSP/ad: no ad folder
-Core Audio: No such object
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-pattr_obex: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective
-maxzlib: no such file in collective

-on windows:

-MSP/ad: no ad folder
-ad_mme: No such object
-pattr_obex: no such file in collective

-overdrive is not on by default

-project is showing implicit dependencies that are not correct anymore like an old pattrstorage file named ShreditorDevices.json.

 license tekst? moet er nog iets bij van een licenswe?